- £530 per week

 - Check out: 10am

 The Old Piggery has been tastefully converted from a Victorian outbuilding into a stylish studio for two.
 It sits proudly in the grounds of the owners' grade II listed cottage set close to acres of woodland and countryside accessible on foot.
 The owners' garden which surrounds the property has an authentically old-fashioned country feel which is in marked contrast to the modern lines of the converted studio.
 Accessed by the original brick path, the open plan interior is welcoming and very comfortably furnished with a fitted kitchen, king size bed and comfy armchairs with superb garden views.
 There are Soay sheep grazing in the owners paddock and the Orlestone Forest is on your doorstep.
 The Saxon Shore Way is also nearby and is a wonderful way to see the local area.
 There is a local 16th century Inn and gastro pub nearby in Warehorne and the Gusbourne winery offers tours and tastings of their locally brewed wines.
 The property is conveniently located between the Wealden town of Tenterden and Ashford, which has a 35 minute high speed rail link to London.
 The Romney Marsh area has 5 of the finest beaches in Kent, ranging from the vast expanse of shingle at Dungeness to the sandy shore at St Mary's Bay.
 The Old Piggery oozes charm and offers a wonderful boutique experience with many thoughtful touches provided by the owner to make your stay as special as possible.
+Will accept 1 and 2 night stays.
 Shop: 1 mile Pub: 1 mile Coast: 10 miles

 Ground Floor Entrance into...